Local Resources

 Phone: (817) 632-6000

-The Cataract Clinic is the nation’s first free cataract facility for the uninsured.
-Volunteer physicians and ophthalmic staff can treat up to 10 patients per clinic day with the full support of Cornerstone’s trained medical staff.
+Moreover, the Cataract Clinic is the nation’s first free cataract facility for the uninsured.
+Volunteer physicians and ophthalmic staff treat up to 10 patients per clinic day with full support from Cornerstone’s trained medical staff.

 Community Eye Clinic in Downtown Fort Worth